Native News Recap: 2022

-National Invasive Species Awareness Week is here this year from February 22-26.
+National Invasive Species Awareness Week is here in 2024 from February 26-March 3.
 The goal of this week is to raise awareness and identify solutions to invasive species at the local, state, tribal, regional, national, and international levels.
 It is a great time to get involved in your local environment to protect indigenous native species of all types of plants and wildlife.

 Invasive species are living organisms that are not native to an ecosystem and can cause harm to the environment, the economy, or even to human health.
 Invasive species do not need to necessarily come from another country.
 They can come from the same country but from different areas.
 For example, lake trout are native species to the Great Lakes, but they are an invasive species in Yellowstone Lake in Wyoming because they compete with native cutthroat trout for habitat and other resources like food and oxygen.